 A Guide to Sri Lanka Cuisine

-Rice is the national staple, Sri Lankans eat rice for all main meals (Breakfast, Lunch and dinner). usually, the rice is served with several different varieties of curries.
-Sri Lankan rice is served in plates, in some eateries the rice is served in a banana leaf, the traditional way of serving food.
-Rice is available in many different varieties, but most popular is the white kind, which has a lovely bite as well as little bit of sweetness with a nutty flavour.
+Rice is the national staple, Sri Lankans eat rice for all main meals (Breakfast, Lunch and dinner).
+Usually, the rice is served with several different varieties of curries.
+Sri Lankan rice is served on plates, in some eateries the rice is served in a banana leaf, the traditional way of serving food.
+Rice is available in many different varieties, but the most popular is the white kind, which has a lovely bite as well as a little bit of sweetness with a nutty flavour.
 Traditionally Sri Lankan is eating by hand (right hand).

-A thick dark coloured thick sauce, it is made with coconut milk and fresh fish.
-It is a common food item found in many special, occasions such as parties.
+A thick dark-coloured thick sauce, it is made with coconut milk and fresh fish.
+It is a common food item found on many special, occasions such as parties.
 The best Aambulthiyal is coming from fishing areas of southern Sri Lanka.

 Fish white curry